 Spilling Salt Superstition

 It seems Leonardo da Vinci was well aware of this salt superstition.
-In his painting “The Last Supper” he painted Judas spilling the salt.

 Passing the Salt Superstition

-According to this superstition that is something you never want to do again.
-It is very bad luck.
-Remember the old sayings: “Pass the salt, pass the sorrow” and “Help me to salt, help me to sorrow”.
+Remember the old saying: “Pass the salt, pass the sorrow”.
+Another saying is:“Help me to salt, help me to sorrow”.

 Salt and a New Home Superstition